What Is Liability Insurance Coverage?

 Susan's plan covers this scenario because all three people's injuries total $82,000, and Susan is covered for up to $100,000 per accident.

+In comparison, imagine there's a fourth person in the car, Tony, whose medical bills total $40,000.
+Susan would then be responsible for paying the extra $22,000 not covered by her liability insurance.
 This also assumes no one in the car Susan hits sues her for lost wages or pain and suffering.
 Medical expenses add up quickly and could easily bankrupt you or significantly impact your finances.

-Average Liability Car Insurance Cost Comparison
+Average Liability Car Insurance Cost by Company

 USAA$283$614$331